kube-logging/kube-logging.github.io/content/docs/quickstarts/example-s3.md

 ---
 title: Transport all logs into Amazon S3  with Logging operator
-shorttitle: Amazon S3 with Fluentd
+linktitle: Amazon S3 with Fluentd
 weight: 200
 ---